atharvafasale/bel-ledger/README.md

 ### Scenario 1: Sending Tokens

-1. Connect your Ledger device to LedgeFolio.
+1. Connect your Ledger device to ETH-BEL-LEDGER
 2. Navigate to the Send Tokens section.
 3. Select the token you want to send and the destination network.
 4. Enter the recipient's address and the amount you wish to send.